 The study found that of 95 patients critically ill with COVID-19, 84 per cent of those with blood type A or AB required mechanical ventilation and had a longer stay in ICU.
 Compared with patients with blood group O or B, where only 61 per cent required this step and were released sooner.

-Data was collected from six Metro Vancouver ICUs, including VGH, between February and April of this year and analyzed at UBC, with support from VGH & UBC Hospital Foundation.
+Data was collected from six Metro Vancouver ICUs, including VGH, between February and April of 2020 and analyzed at UBC, with support from VGH & UBC Hospital Foundation.